rosswarren/promalom/README.md

 ### Promisify

-Convert a callback return function to return a promise.
+Convert a callback returning function to return a promise.
 The callback must be the last parameter.
+The callback is expected to follow the Node error first callback pattern, where the first parameter of the callback is `error`.

 ```js
 const fs = require('fs');